'Squid Game' Season 2: Everything We Know

 (Image credit: YOUNGKYU PARKNetflix)

-Netflix has confirmed that Squid Game season 2 will finally arrive in 2024.
-On February 1, the streaming giant included a first look at the new episodes in a sizzle reel for the streamer's 2024 slate.
+Netflix first teased Squid Game season 2's 2024 release in February.
+The streaming giant included a first look at the new episodes in a sizzle reel for the streamer's yearly slate.

-The short clip seems to take place immediately after Gi-hun made the decision to put an end to the Game rather than get on the plane to visit his daughter.
+The short clip seems to take place immediately after Gi-hun ends the game, rather than getting on the plane to visit his daughter.
 As Gi-hun walks back through Incheon Airpot, the Front Man calls him back, telling him, "You're going to regret the choice you made."
 Gi-hun replies, "I will find you.
 No matter what it takes."

 a man (lee jung-jae as gi-hun) stands behind a square-helmet squid game worker